-For the endline, we plan to follow-up about 24 individuals per cluster for a total of 3,200 observations in the training sample.
-Power calculations, conducted in Optimal Design using baseline data, suggest that such a sample would be well powered (attaining a power level of 80%) to detect effect sizes of 11% in a standardized indicator of monthly income.
+The experimental sample for the evaluation of the STRYDE 2.0 program targets a total of 3,808 completed surveys.
+This sample includes about 18 individuals per cluster for a total of around 2,430 observations and all BPC participants who were also interviewed during baseline and regardless of whether they were already randomly selected in the 18 individuals per cluster or not.
+Power calculations, conducted in Optimal Design using baseline data, suggest that such a sample would be well powered (attaining a power level of 80%) to detect effect sizes of 11% in an indicator of monthly income.

-The experimental sample for the evaluation of the BPC includes 88 clusters for a total of 1,524 observations, plus 264 standard winners.
-We plan to include 3/4 of them in the endline survey - meaning that in treatment clusters we will track on average 15 respondents, 10 of which should be represented in the baseline sample.
-Power calculations suggest that a sample with 1,143 observations (3/4 of the experimental sample of 1,524 respondents), 440 treatment and 703 control individuals, would be well powered to detect effect sizes on income of about 11% for the BPC alone.
+The experimental sample for the evaluation of the BPC includes 88 clusters for a total of 1,496 observations, plus 249 standard winners.
+We plan to include all of them in the endline survey.
+Power calculations suggest that this sample would be well powered to detect effect sizes on income of about 11% for the BPC alone.